 Most of us are struggling, each and every day, to make sense of our lives; trying to find some semblance of peace and happiness amidst the chaos and confusion of our world.
 Very little of what we go through on a daily basis makes any real sense – and when we do stop long enough to take a look around, what do we see?
-A failing socio-political model that no longer honors the needs of the people, misguided religious ideologies that increase our sense of isolation and separation from one another, wars being fought against and by the poor in order to support those who already have riches beyond imagining, skyrocketing expenses that rob us of our hard won-earnings.
+A failing socio-political model that no longer honors the needs of the people, misguided religious ideologies that increase our sense of isolation and separation from one another, wars being fought against the poor in order to support those who already have riches beyond imagining, skyrocketing expenses that rob us of our hard won-earnings.
 Racism, sexism, ageism; sickness and famine; pollution and global warming – the list goes on… Indeed, our world is in peril and we are powerless to stop it.
 Or are we?

 Many of us become so fixated on the outside world and everything that’s wrong with it that we tend to neglect our own inner worlds.
 But what if that’s the actual problem.
 What if it is our inner world that is creating the outer – not in terms of some theory that says you create your own reality; but in terms of how our minds have been shaped and conditioned to see things a certain way – and it is that conditioning that we are projecting outward in the direction of the world?
 Perhaps our thoughts, ideas, models, notions, views, beliefs, opinions, and preferences are nothing more than shadows moving through our experience, clouding our ability to see things clearly.
 What if our very notion of ourselves, and of the world, are complete fabrications of the mind?
 What if the peace, joy, and happiness that we are so desperately seeking is right here, right now, just waiting to be discovered inside of us and has nothing at all to do with the ‘world’ that appears ‘out there’?